elqniemi/blackjack-terminal-game/README.md

 # blackjack-terminal-game
-First project I'm making to GitHub for practicing basic concepts in python.
+First project I'm making to GitHub for practicing basic concepts in python (Outside of geographical applications)